psycopg/psycopg/docs/advanced/cursors.rst

 Server-side cursors
 -------------------

-PostgreSQL also has its own concept of *cursor* (sometimes also called *portal*).
+PostgreSQL has its own concept of *cursor* too (sometimes also called *portal*).
 When a database cursor is created, the query is not necessarily completely processed: the server might be able to produce results only as they are needed.
 Only the results requested are transmitted to the client: if the